 The fortress in Civitella Val di Chiana is one of the best conserved pieces of the fortifications of Lombardic origins and was built between the 6th and 7th centuries on this high land, straddling the Val d’Ambra and the Valdichiana, as this was a good strategic point to control central Italy.

-Its current state is a result of its complete destruction by the German army in 1944 which damaged much of the town.
+Its current state is a result of its complete destruction by the German army, which arrived in Civitella Val di Chiana in 1944 and damaged much of the town.